fabiankaraben/docsarchive-dev/content/typescript/5.2/project-configuration/nightly-builds.md

 "typescript_tsdk": "<path to your folder>/node_modules/typescript/lib"
 ```

-More information is available at the [TypeScript Plugin for Sublime Text installation documentation](https://github.com/Microsoft/TypeScript-Sublime-Plugin#installation).
+More information is available at the [TypeScript Plugin for Sublime Text installation documentation ↗](https://github.com/Microsoft/TypeScript-Sublime-Plugin#installation).

 ### Visual Studio 2013 and 2015 {#visual-studio-2013-and-2015}